Digital Humanities Seminar

 Printing and assembling small-scale 3D-replicas of ancient Roman building elements offers an alternative to on-site rebuilding measures known as anastylosis (“erect again”) commonly used around the Mediterranean since the nineteenth century.
 Well-known examples of traditional anastylosis include the Arch of Titus in Rome (AD 81, restored in the 1820s), or the Library of Celsus at Ephesus (AD 114, partially rebuilt in the 1970s).
 Less intrusive than anastylosis, the processes of 3D-printing are also more repeatable and more empirically testable than those of anastylosis.
 Case studies for this presentation come from the archaeological sites of Sardis and Aphrodisias in western Asia Minor, modern Turkey.
 This talk also reviews some of the challenges involved in taking on a 3D-printing project for making precise replicas of objects, big or small, and related topics such as methods for 3D data capture and modeling leading up to printing (digital photogrammetry vs. light scanning), best practices, and what it is like as an academic to join the international do-it-yourself 3D-printing and maker space community.

-Digital Tools for Community-Based Language and Culture Maintenance: the Teotitlán del Valle Talking Dictionary
+Digital Tools for Community-Based Language and Culture Maintenance: The Teotitlán del Valle Talking Dictionary

 Janet Chávez Santiago, Zapotec Talking Dictionary of Teotitlán Del Valle, Haverford College